oneapi-src/oneDNN/rfcs/20210519-single-pass-bnorm/README.md

 variance to go negative.
 Further in BN calculations square root is taken from variance.
 Negative value would result in NaN.

-New formula is considered experimental for now.
-By default the old one will be used.
-There needs to be a way for user to choose formula.

-### Enable through build flag and environment variable
-A new build flag `DNNL_EXPERIMENTAL` is introduced, disabled by default.
-When built with this flag enabled, oneDNN will read environment variable `DNNL_EXPERIMENTAL_BNORM_STATS_ONE_PASS` and will select BN formula according to that flag.
-Default is the slower but numerically stable formula.

-Pros:
-- API/ABI compatibility
-- Simplest to implement and use
-- Clearly defined default state

-Cons:
-- No fine-tuning per instance of BN primitive
-- Harder to reproduce bugs related to BN: value of this flag will need to be reported in bug reports to allow reproduction.
- - Inconvenient long-term.
-State of oneDNN will have a dependency which is not obvious to users.

 ## Layer normalization (LN)
 BN and LN primitives work according to the same principles and